the-events-calendar/the-events-calendar/readme.txt

 * Subcategory filters for widgets
 * "Return to today" button in calendar grid view
 * Venue categories
+* Tons more with ECP 2.0, coming fall 2011

 == Installation ==